Creating animation in Synfig Studio

 In this course you will learn how to create 2D animation using Synfig Studio animation software package.

 Synfig Studio is a free and open-source application available for Windows, Linux and Mac OSX.
-By this moment it's known as the most powerful free tool for 2D animation.
 Do you want to create your own animated movie, or just animated postcard, or animation for a game?
-You can use Synfig Studio anywhere without limitations - at home, at work or at school.
+Synfig can do that for you!
+You can use Synfig anywhere without limitations - at home, at work or at school.

 Create your own animation using Synfig Studio